tramitit/guides/en/italy/pending_charges_request.md

 ---
-title: 'Requesting Criminal Records In Italy: Procedure & Documents'
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Italy"]
+categories:
-description: Learn how to obtain your penal certificate in Italy for visa, employment, or citizenship purposes.
-Follow steps outlined & gather required documents accurately.
-meta_title: 'Requesting Criminal Records In Italy: Procedure & Documents'
+- Italy
+date: '2024-06-07'
+description: Learn the steps to get your Italian criminal record.
+Required for visas, jobs, and more.
+Obtain your Certificato Penale efficiently with our guide.
 draft: false
+meta_title: 'How to Request a Criminal Record in Italy: Certificato Penale'
+title: 'How to Request a Criminal Record in Italy: Certificato Penale'
-translationKey: "italy-pending_charges_request"
+translationKey: italy-pending_charges_request
 ---

 ## Description
 ### What is it?